-- All minors must take either SPAN 022 or SPAN 023, except in special cases when the section waives this requirement.
+- All minors must take either SPAN 022 or SPAN 023, except in special cases when the department waives this requirement.

 - Minors must maintain a curricular balance in their overall program.
 Students are encouraged to choose courses representing the following areas: Caribbean, Mexico/Central America, South America, and Spain.